Immigration

 Christ the Immigrant Ministry

-& Strangers No Longer Gathering
+& Strangers No Longer Gatherings

 Through fellowship, breaking bread together, prayer, testimony, and conversation, we will consider how we are called to respond—guided by the question: "What would Jesus do in these situations?"